-As for the details of the data, we converted the nominal amount of exports to East Asia by product category reported in the trade statistics into real terms by dividing by each category's export price index and totaled these for the eight economies.
+As for the details of the data, we converted the nominal amount of exports to East Asia by product category reported in the trade statistics into real terms by dividing by each category's export price index and totaled these for the eight countries.
 For the relative price, we used the ratio between the export price index for each category P^i and the domestic price index for East Asia P^ .
-P^ is a trade-weighted geometric average of the wholesale price index in each economy, although due to the limited availability of data we used the producer price index in Thailand and the consumer price index in Singapore and Malaysia.
-Finally, we calculated East Asian income by totaling the amount of real imports, which was available for all of the economies.
-63,64
+P^ is a trade-weighted geometric average of the wholesale price index in each country, although due to the limited availability of data we used the producers price index in Thailand and the consumer price index in Singapore and Malaysia.
+Finally, we calculated East Asian income by totaling the